-This is an introductory course to the structure and function of human body systems.
-It is designed primarily for LVN, Medical Assisting, etc., and General Education students desiring a working knowledge of human form and function.
-It is not recommended for RN's, Respiratory Therapy, X-Ray Technology, etc., unless as a preparatory course preceding other Human Anatomy and Physiology courses.
+This course is an introduction to the structure and function of human body systems.
+Note: This course is designed primarily for LVN, and Medical Assisting students desiring a working knowledge of human form and function.
+Bi 21 is not recommended for RN's, Respiratory Therapy or X-ray Technology, unless as a preparatory course preceding other Human Anatomy and Physiology courses.
+When taken with Bi 21L, Bi 21 satisfies the Biological Science General Education requirement.